 Flying Around the World in a Passenger Plane vs. Fighter Jet

-Military planes can fly faster than passenger ones, so it would take the average military plane much less time to circumnavigate the globe than the average passenger plane.
+Military planes like fighter jets can fly faster than passenger ones, so it would take the average military plane much less time to circumnavigate the globe than the average passenger plane.

 Let’s take a closer look at some models of each.